 8. OUT OF HOURS ACCESS TO CLUBHOUSE: Access to the clubhouse when unattended by a court supervisor is only allowed in daylight hours.
 Access to the clubhouse at such times requires the member being allocated a security PIN and the arming of the security alarm system on departure.

-9. ACCESS TO COURT LIGHTS: Members are not allowed to use court lighting other than when the courts are attended by a court supervisor.
+9. ACCESS TO COURT LIGHTS: Members are not allowed to use court lighting other than when the courts are attended by a court supervisor or as part of organised social tennis.

 10. SHARING ACCESS TO COURTS: Singles play is not allowed during club sessions if others are waiting to play.
 Similarly, the use of courts during club sessions shall be shared with a change of players after each set.
 Play shall cease when a pair scores 6 games (i.e. no tie breakers) if others are waiting.

 11. DRESS AND ID: Members and their guests shall dress in sporting attire which is in keeping with the Club’s promotion of the courts and the clubhouse as a highly presentable community facility.
-When at the courts, members must display shoe tags issued by the Club and produce, upon reasonable request, other forms of identification.
+When at the courts, members must produce, upon reasonable request, a form of identification.

 12. SHOES: All players must wear appropriate flat-soled tennis shoes to help protect court surfaces.
 Other shoe types likely to cause damage to court surfaces, in particular “cross trainers” and those with hard-edged soles, are not permitted on the Courts.